evandstark/syncopath/README.md

 ## Customization

 ### Authentication
-If your Syncthing GUI uses authentication, add your API key to AUTH_HEADER in `SyncthingDev.10s.sh`:
+If your Syncthing GUI uses authentication, add your API key to `AUTH_HEADER` in `SyncthingDev.10s.sh`:

    ```bash
    AUTH_HEADER="X-API-Key: your_real_api_key_here"
    ```

 ### Host, Port, and SSL
-Edit the following in the script to match your Syncthing folder setup:
+Edit the following in the scripts to match your Syncthing folder setup:

 In `Makefile`: